Preschool, Child, Care, Babysitting. Just All of it.

 I honestly cannot fathom why supporting children as their bodies develop, as they learn to be assertive to get what they need while still following social rules for kindness, compassion, sharing resources, and expressing their feelings, why that has less value then a squiggle on a page.

 Now, to be sure, learning the alphabet and decoding skills, opens up an entire world of information, imagination, and learning.
 Hence, its importance.
 But a coordinated body with sophisticated social and emotional skills, create a strong vessel for all that information.
-Without hours and hours of play during which countles stories are told, are listened to, how will they hone their reading comprehension?
+Without hours and hours of play during which countless stories are told and listened to, how will they hone their reading comprehension?

 Spending my days with two and three year olds, for almost 2 decades now, I can say this.
 I have never been bored.
-I have never felt unintellectually challenged in my work.
+I am always intellectually challenged in my work.
 In the school where I teach, we spend pretty much our whole days playing.
-And eating snack, and going to the bathroom.
-And reading books.
-Building.
-Running.
-But mostly...playing.
-I have never felt in all my years that we are "just playing."
+And eating snack, and going to the bathroom, and reading books, and building, and running.
+Most of which can be categorized as playing.
+But, I have never felt in all my years that we are "just playing."